How to Clean a Shower Curtain : Easy Vinegar & Baking Soda Methods

 - Rinse with the showerhead and let it dry fully.

 Natural remover: 1 part white vinegar + 1 part water + 2 tbsp baking soda.
-Spray, wait 15 min, scrub gently, rinse.
+Spray, wait 15 minutes, scrub gently, rinse.

-For stubborn patches: Use a 1:10 diluted bleach solution with good ventilation and gloves.
+For stubborn patches: use a 1:10 diluted bleach solution with good ventilation and gloves.
 Never mix bleach with vinegar or ammonia.

-- Dry it: Fully extend after every shower.
+- Dry it: fully extend after every shower.

-- Ventilate: Run the exhaust fan or open a window to cut humidity.
+- Ventilate: run the exhaust fan or open a window to cut humidity.

-- Avoid harsh chemicals: Kinder for your curtain and the environment.
+- Avoid harsh chemicals: kinder for your curtain and the environment.

 - Choose biodegradable detergents to protect waterways.